ciar4n/bonsai-docs/content/docs/utilities/_index.md

 ### CSS Utilities

 Utilities allow you to quickly apply single CSS properties to an element directly within your HTML markup without having to write any code in a separate CSS file.
-Contrary to other CSS frameworks which use the class attribute, Bedrock CSS is unique in that it applies utilities through CSS variables and the style attribute.
+Contrary to other CSS frameworks which use the class attribute, Bonsai CSS is unique in that it applies utilities through CSS variables and the style attribute.
 This has a number of distinct improvements over class based utilities.

 - **Use of all values** - With class based utlities you can only assign a set number of values pre defined by the framework.
-Bedrock CSS does not have this restraint.
+Bonsai CSS does not have this restraint.
 Any valid value for the CSS property can be applied.
 - **Filesize** - One of the biggest drawbacks to date with utility based CSS frameworks is their large filesize.
 The developent version of Tailwind for example, minified is a rather large **1599.8kb**.
-Bedrock CSS with the same feature set comes in at less than **50kb**.
+Bonsai CSS with the same feature set comes in at less than **50kb**.

 #### What about responsive
-Bedrock utilities are perfect for developing fully responsive interfaces.
+Bonsai utilities are perfect for developing fully responsive interfaces.
 Each utility can be applied conditionally to a screensize allowing you total responsive control.

 To apply a utility to a certain screensize simply append the utility shorthand with a '-' followed by the screen size.
 Utilities use a mobile-first approach so if you append with for example `-md`, that utility will be applied to the medium screensize and up.